Kefalonia – Post Tour

 Definitely hire a car, driving is easy and the roads are quiet and there is tons to explore.
 Our tops things to do:

 1. Find your own beach.
 This is a genuine beach paradise.
 The beaches are white round pebbles and the water a spectacular aqua.
 These are some of the best beaches anywhere in the Mediterranean.
-Even Australians will be hugely impressed.
+Even Australians will be hugely impressed!
 You will easily find tiny beaches everywhere to claim as your own.
 There are the famous big ones which are also worth a visit (we will drop in on Myrtos, often named the best beach in the world, but your own private patch is often so much better!
 On this topic, try this walk: https://www.strava.com/activities/7228356019 which will take you down to Fteri Beach, genuinely spectacular and no one there besides people who arrive by boat.
 It is a rough track 30 mins down and a little hard to find so use our strava route!
 Antisamos beach is good for fish too!

 2. Melissani Cave.
 Odysseus has been here (possibly, we will chat on this on tour!) but besides that it is beautiful.
 I almost didnt go in, tons of tourists which was off-putting and a real structure to churn people through.
 But it was worth it, it is pretty impressive!